-Competency-based assessments allow individuals to show what they know and can do.
-Rather than proving knowledge in a written exam, you are required to demonstrate your skill.
-For example, this could be using specific tools or equipment while you are being observed, or dealing with a case in a simulation involving actors or role play.
+Competency-based assessments allow you to show what you know and can do.
+Rather than proving your knowledge in a written exam, you are required to demonstrate your skills.
+For example, this could involve using specific tools or equipment while you are being observed, or dealing with a profession- specific scenario in a simulation involving actors or role play.

-Third party assessors are organizations that support the regulatory body by doing some of the work needed in the assessment and registration process.
+Third party assessors are organizations that support the regulatory body by doing some of the assessment involved in the registration process.

 For example, third party assessors might verify and compare academic credentials for equivalency to Canadian programs, or they might also administer written or practical examinations.
-Third party assessors are not regulatory bodies; it is not their role to license applicants.
+Third party assessors are not regulatory bodies; they support assessment but they do not license applicants.

 Examples of third party assessors:

 - The Pharmacy Examining Board of Canada (PEBC)

 - National Dental Examining Board of Canada (NDEB)

 - International Qualifications Assessment Service (IQAS)

 What is gap training?
 What is a bridging program?